AnomaliesGentoolman/AnomaliesGentoolman.github.io/_posts/2024-2-7-i-quit-linux.md

 ---

-Thanks for reading post, hope you guys enjoyed :)
+Thanks for reading, hope you guys enjoyed :)